-This is usually my first place go to for selling household and baby items.
-Firstly, it’s free and it’s hyper local so those buying can pick up in person and you don’t have to worry about post.
+Facebook Marketplace is usually my first place to go to for selling household and baby items.
+Firstly, it’s free and it’s hyper-local so that buying can pick up in person and you don’t have to worry about the post.

 Since Marketplace was introduced it now means you can also create the listing in one central place and then post to BSS pages by simply clicking them.
 You don’t have to duplicate your listenings several times.

-I am pretty brutal when it comes to selling.
-I sell to the first person who picks it up, until then the item is available.
+I am pretty brutal when it comes to selling second-hand.
+I sell to the first person who picks it up until then the item is available.
 Some people don’t like this and get snarky when an item they ‘inquired’ about sells.
 I put ‘no holds’ and ‘advertised elsewhere’ in my listings to make this clear.

 You also have the added layer of protection as Gumtree is integrated with PayPal now and you can request within the app for funds.
 Be careful of people giving you their email or contacting you outside the app as there are some scams run this way.

-Gumtree is great for selling larger items as well, and in some cases you might give away items for free that would have otherwise cost you to dispose of.
-So this is something to think about if your wanting to get rid of large items.
-We once advertised a shed we wanted removed and offered it for free as long as they came to dismantle and take it themselves.
-Saved us hundreds is demolishing and having it taken away.
+Gumtree is great for selling larger items as well, and in some cases, you might give away items for free that would have otherwise cost you to dispose of.
+So this is something to think about if you’re wanting to get rid of large items.

 Make sure you account for postage costs and HANDLING, this is your time spent packing and posting.
 Also, have clear terms and conditions in your listing.
 I will pop another blog up soon with some tips and tricks for nailing these listings.

-I will always try my best to sell via Facebook or Gumtree as eBay fees are huge now, over 10% so it eat’s away at your profit quickly.
+I will always try my best to sell via Facebook or Gumtree as eBay fees are huge now.
+At over 10%, it eats away at your profit quickly.

-If your selling things like cars, wedding dresses or antiques, then I suggest also listing them with specified websites like Car Sales or Still White.
+If you’re selling things like cars, wedding dresses or antiques, then I suggest also listing them with specified websites.
+Think of sites like Car Sales or Still White.
 People specifically looking for something will go to these sites.
 I sold my wedding dress on Still White and made almost what I paid for it back!

 I recently actually went to a children’s SH market and made a great profit from selling the girls old clothes.
-I made just over $500 from selling items at $2 & $5, which gives you an idea of how much I sold.
+Made just over $500 from selling items at $2 & $5, which gives you an idea of how much I sold.

-I also used to sell my own clothes at the Camberwell Sunday Market.
-You do need to book a stall well ahead as they book out, also try to do it in warmer months because less people wanna come out in the cold of winter.
+Also, I used to sell my own clothes at the Camberwell Sunday Market.
+You do need to book a stall well ahead as they book out, also try to do it in warmer months because fewer people wanna come out in the cold of winter.

-Markets are great because people come intending to buy, you can get rid of a lot at once and not worry about the admin, organising and postage.
+Markets are great because people come intending to buy, you can get rid of a lot of second-hand goods at once and not worry about the admin, organising and postage.
 Be willing to negotiate, sell bundled items for less and aim to go home with nothing.

-Some great tip include hanging items for display, people like to see the item not rummage through a box.
+Some great tips include hanging items for display, as people like to see the item not rummage through a box.
 Have clear pricing and guides so they don’t have to ask – you might lose a sale if they don’t have the courage to ask.

 If you think you have enough stuff then maybe host a garage sale.
 This is great because you don’t even have to go anywhere.
-Of course weather can be a issue but perhaps hold it part inside a garage.
+Of course, weather can be an issue but perhaps hold it partially inside a garage.
 I have hosted a few and had great success.
-Again try hang items and display them nicely.
+Again try to hang items and display them nicely.

 When advertising your garage sale be clear on what your selling to so people know if it’s for them or not.